atreyasha/deep-generative-models/src/README.md

 <img src="/img/sample2.png" width="800">

-The same process was done for 100 random (mean-field) samples of LFW cropped-face images:
+The same process was done for 100 random (mean-field) samples of LFW cropped-face images.
+Here, the results of generating samples was not as clear-cut as per MNIST and fashion-MNIST.
+This is due to the lack of sparseness in face vectors.
+As a result, we had to force sparseness in the vectors by converting pixels with low intensities to zero.

 <img src="/img/sample18.png" width="800">